 “Sure thing.
 The Hillbilly Brothers.”

-The kids looked shocked.
-The adults weren’t sure they heard it right.
-The teenagers just shook their heads in dismay.
-Dave came out and jumped on the drum set.
-Hippie hooked up his bass.
-Jack brought me my guitar and hooked us both up.
-We were ready for country rock.
+The kids look shocked.
+The adults aren’t sure they heard it right.
+The teenagers just shake their heads in dismay.
+Dave comes out and jumps on the drum set.
+Hippie hooks up his bass.
+Jack brings my guitar and hooks us both up.
+We’re ready for country rock.

 “Where’s Robby?”
-I yelled.
+I yell.
 “This songs for you.
 ‘One Toke over the Line, Sweet Jesus.’

-The Jacettes ran out and kept Tommy on key for the ‘who do you love’s and the ‘sail away’s’
+The Jacettes run out and keep Tommy on key for the ‘who do you love’s and the ‘sail away’s.’

-Robby was in the back, glowering at me, not willing to light up.
+Robby is in the back, glowering at me, not willing to light up.